valsamovich/prestige-dating-agency/README.md

 # Prestige

-**Prestige** is a Exclusive Dating Agency Web Application.
+**Prestige** is a Exclusive Dating Agency as Web Application.
 It's build with HTML5, CSS3, JavaScript, JQuery and Twitter Bootstrap.
 Application supporting English and Russian Languages.